OlgaNazarenko/GoIT_Team_3_WEB/README.md

-# GoIT Team 3 WEB project

-## REST API Service for Posting, Transforming and Commenting Images
+## REST API Service for Posting, Transforming, and Commenting on Images
 This is a REST API service that allows users to post images, transform them and comment on them.
-It is built using Python, FastAPI, SQLAlchemy, Cloudinary and qrcode.
+It is built using Python, FastAPI, SQLAlchemy, Cloudinary, and qrcode.

 ### Technologies
 Python - Programming language